-- (5) The notification of the award decision to unsuccessful bidders, based on the most economically advantageous tender, must be issued in line with the timescales of the standstill period and should contain: - the award criteria; - the reasons for the decision, including the characteristics and relative advantages of the successful tender and the score (if any) obtained by the recipient and the successful tender; - the name of the winning tenderer; - confirmation of the dates and duration of the standstill period.
+- (5) A voluntary waiting period is operated for procurements below the EU threshold, at the discretion of the Procurement Service. - (65) The notification of the award decision to unsuccessful bidders, based on the most economically advantageous tender, must be issued in line with the timescales of the standstill period and should contain: - the award criteria; - the reasons for the decision, including the characteristics and relative advantages of the successful tender and the score (if any) obtained by the recipient and the successful tender: - the name of the winning tenderer; - confirmation of the dates and duration of the standstill period.